wavesplatform/matcher/README.md

 #### a. 📦 Installation through DEB

-`sudo dpkg -i deb-artifact.deb`
+Run: `sudo dpkg -i deb-artifact.deb`

+The DEX server will be installed.
+Note, the service will not start.
+You should update the configuration (see below) and then start the service:
+* If you are using `system.d` (used on Ubuntu since 15.04): `sudo systemctl start waves-dex{supported-network-suffix}`
+* If you are using `init.d`: `sudo /etc/init.d/waves-dex{supported-network-suffix}`

+If it is a fresh install, configurations were copied to `/etc/waves-dex{supported-network-suffix}`.

 #### b. 🗜 Installation through ZIP

-To install a DEX server from ZIP file, just extract it.
+To install a DEX server from ZIP file:

+1. Extract it
+2. There are sample configurations:

+    * doc/main.conf is a sample DEX server configuration;
+    * doc/logback.xml is a sample logging configuration.

+    Copy them to a directory with production configurations.

 To run:

 *Debian/Ubuntu/macOS*:

 ```
-/path/to/dex/directory/bin/waves-dex <your_JVM_options> /path/to/config.conf
+/path/to/dex/directory/bin/waves-dex -Dlogback.configurationFile=/path/to/config/directory/logback.xml <your_JVM_options> /path/to/config/directory/main.conf
 ```

 *Windows*:

 ```
-/path/to/dex/directory/bin/waves-dex.bat <your_JVM_options> /path/to/config.conf
+/path/to/dex/directory/bin/waves-dex.bat -Dlogback.configurationFile=/path/to/config/directory/logback.xml <your_JVM_options> /path/to/config/directory/main.conf
 ```

 #### 📃 Configuration of DEX server